pguti778/testinginjava/readme.md

     String result = manglingService.saltedMD5("complex");

     // Evaluate the result : Assert - Then
-    assertEquals(result, "empty" + ManglingService.SALT);
+    assertEquals("empty" + ManglingService.SALT, result);
 }
 ```

-This will fail, because the mock will only give response based on the **Arrange** section we have set.
+This previous code will fail, because the mock will only give response based on the **Arrange** section we have set.
 And, we have set for `simple`, but we test for `complex`.

+> ## Make sure you test your tests 🪲🔫

 Some notes of the code above:
 - The `@Mock` annotation will create an instance mock variable.